Gkcloud5/Better-future/04-Cloud and Devops Learning/05- Web Server/001- About Web servers.md

 * Web servers receives the HTTP request and processes it.
 * It locates the requested resource on the server's file system or generates it dynamically based on user input.

+**1.3 Sending HTTP responses:**
+* After processing request, web server sends a HTTP response back to the user browser.
+* This response contains requested content, along with HTTP headers that provide information about the content.